 All projects and planning documents must protect the confidentiality of tribal data and information concerning specific identity, location, character, and use of sensitive places, features, and objects.
 The term 'tribal data' shall be defined by individual tribes participating in a project and shall be protected as confidential data.
 While ecological data and vulnerability assessments and findings may be shared, as feasible, with local, regional, and other tribal and non-tribal entities, specific cultural resource vulnerabilities and adaptation strategies may remain confidential for each individual tribe.
-Applicants will be required to outline measures to protect confidentiality of tribal data or knowledge prior to the disbursement of grant funds.
+Applicants will be strongly encouraged to outline measures to protect confidentiality of tribal data or knowledge prior to the disbursement of grant funds.

 To protect confidentiality, applicants will not be required to submit site-specific data to the State and should not provide sensitive data, as defined by the tribe, in the application materials or project deliverables.
 In the event an applicant believes sharing sensitive or confidential information is necessary as part of the applicant's proposal, please contact OPC (OPC-SB1@resources.ca.gov) before submitting the information to discuss potential solutions.
 If confidential information is received, the State will work to maintain confidentiality consistent with existing law, including the Public Records Act.
+If confidential information is received, the State will work to maintain the Public Records Act.